Apparently trying to stem the tide of criticisms that have

 Continue To Be Law-abiding, Minister Urges Nigerians

-Minister of National Planning Commission (NPC), Dr Abubakar Suleiman
+The Minister of National Planning, Dr Abubakar Sulaiman, has

 I-G- Donates N7m To Wives Of Missing Policemen